zenpeter-123/RPG-minigame/README.md

-You can play the game by downloading the folder and starting the main.exe file.
+You can play the game by downloading the folder and starting the exe file.